juice-shop/multi-juicer/aws/README.md

 When you're done:

 1. Kill the port forward.
+2. Run the cleanup script: `cleanup-aws-loadbalancing-and-helm.sh`
-2. Run `terraform destroy` to clean up the infrastructure.
+3. Run `terraform destroy` to clean up the infrastructure.
     1. If you've deployed the `shared-state` s3 bucket, also `cd shared-state` and `terraform destroy` there.
-3. Run `unset KUBECONFIG` to unset the KUBECONFIG env var.
+4. Run `unset KUBECONFIG` to unset the KUBECONFIG env var.
-4. Run `rm ~/.kube/wrongsecrets` to remove the kubeconfig file.
+5. Run `rm ~/.kube/wrongsecrets` to remove the kubeconfig file.
-5. Run `rm terraform.tfstate*` to remove local state files.
+6. Run `rm terraform.tfstate*` to remove local state files.

 ### A few things to consider